daniel-p-gonzalez/bon/docs/ch01-03-quick-tour.md

 [1,2,3,4] ++ [5,6,7,8]
 ```

-Under the covers, lists are implemented within the language as a recursive variant type:
+Under the covers, lists are implemented within the language as a recursive variant type (with syntactic sugar added for `::` and `[]`):

 ```ocaml
 type list<a>